Tomb of Lala Rukh

-Tomb of Lala Rukh is a historical tomb in Hasan Abdal, Punjab, Pakistan, that is traditionally attributed to Princess Lala Rukh, daughter of the Mughal emperor Akbar.
+Tomb of Lala Rukh (مقبرہ لالہ رخ) is a historical tomb in Hasan Abdal, Punjab, Pakistan, that is traditionally attributed to Princess Lala Rukh, daughter of the Mughal emperor Akbar.

 Location

 The tomb is located on the Islam Shaheed road in Hasan Abdal, Attock District, in present-day Punjab, Pakistan.
 The tomb is just opposite to the Gurdwara Panja Sahib and the Hakimon ka Maqbara.

 Descriptions

 Descriptions of the tomb can be found in the travels of William Moorcroft, Charles von Hügel, Alexander Burnes, George Elphinstone Dalrymple and Allan Cunningham.